mayakraft/document-app/README.md

 - Dragging and dropping a file into the app window

 In this case, test the same series of tests as the list above.

+# Known Issues

+- Tauri.
+3-button dialogs are not yet available.
+This prevents implementation of the common UI pattern "Your file is unmodified, do you want to save before exiting?" with the options: Yes, No, Cancel.
+- Tauri.
+Preventing exit without save on MacOS is stalled because of [this issue](https://github.com/tauri-apps/tauri/issues/9198).

 # Developers